nihalseth0506/particle-fluid-surface-interaction/README.md

 - fluid-driven material handling
 - hybrid dynamical systems with contact constraints

-This project focuses on **understanding the modeling assumptions and numerical behavior** underlying such systems before introducing higher-fidelity complexity.
+This project focuses on understanding the modeling assumptions and numerical behavior underlying such systems before introducing higher-fidelity complexity.

 ---

 ## Implementation

-The simulations are implemented in **MATLAB**, with a clean separation between:
+The simulations are implemented in MATLAB, with a clean separation between:
 - physical parameters
 - continuous dynamics
 - discrete contact logic